red/web-red/content/en/contact/_index.md

 The [Red Home](https://gitter.im/red/home) page lists all the rooms related to Red.
-Once you introduce yourself, we can help you find the right room for topics you're interested in...and how deep the rabbit hole goes.
+Once you introduce yourself we can help you find rooms for topics you're interested in, and show you how deep the rabbit hole goes.

 You can also watch our [progress page](https://progress.red-lang.org/)